“Building Diverse Mountain Bike Communities”

 Our organizations wish to host a timely conversation on the need for us all to work collectively towards ensuring mountain biking is seen as an open and inclusive recreational pursuit.
 We want to introduce new perspectives, outline why this is an important issue and help create a cohesive vision for building a diverse mountain bike community.

-Keynotes, presentations and panel discussions will be hosted on the following topics: Privilege and the Mountain Bike Community, Building First Nations Relationships, Adaptive Mountain Biking, Supporting Youth Voices, Encouraging Female Representation and Reducing Barriers to Participation.
+Keynotes, presentations and panel discussions will be hosted on the following topics: Privilege and the Mountain Bike Community, Building First Nations Relationships, Adaptive Mountain Biking, Supporting Youth Voices, and the Media’s responsibility in Representation.

 We wish to be a spark that ignites further conversations within individual communities on how each of us has a part to play in ensuring mountain biking is seen as an inclusive and open space for all – building a diverse mountain bike community one rider and trail at a time.

 We hope that you will join us this fall for this exciting and important discussion!
-Please fill out our questionnaire if you are interested in attending and if you would like to help support this initiative or have questions please email symposium coordinators Justin Darbyshire – firstname.lastname@example.org or Christine Reid – email@example.com.
+If you have questions please email symposium coordinators Justin Darbyshire – email@example.com or Christine Reid – firstname.lastname@example.org.

 Name: Western Mountain Bike Advocacy Symposium